mwpowellhtx/bitsetjs/README.md

 I may accomplish feature parity, but for the moment this is a good start, and will continue to work on it until I am satisfied.
 Contributors are always welcome as well if you find it useful.

 I believe I accomplished immutability but with a couple of interesting language runtime limitations.
 Specifically having to do with the fact that in JavaScript everything is held as a reference.
-I mean, ***everyting***.
+I mean, ***everything***.

 * So for things like default values, I must use factory methods and return the interesting details.
 * Also, any data or lengths and such contributing to new instances must be serialized and deserialized via [JSON.stringify](http://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify) followed by [JSON.parse](http://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse).
 Not the most graceful solution, but probably the best we can do.